EPID-600 Introduction to Public Health

 References

 A History of Public Health.
-George Rosen, 'Future of Public Health'.
+George Rosen and 'Future of Public Health'.
 IOM.

 Reading

 Special Reference.
 For students who have no experience with the US Health Care System a primer is provided here.
 Take your time over this.
-It can be completed over the course of the semester and will prepare you for Dr. Lanier's class on Health Policy.
+It can be completed over the course of the semester and will prepare you for classes on U.S. Health Policy.

 The continuing theme of this course is that epidemiologic and biostatistical expertise are the underlying skills needed for all activities, whatever the field, in public health.
-Visit Healthy People 2010 before each week's session and review that part of the Healthy People Process which relates to the week's discussion, to prepare your thoughts for the discussion boards.
+Visit Healthy People 2010 and HP 2020 before each week's session and review that part of the Healthy People Process which relates to the week's discussion, to prepare your thoughts for the discussion boards.
+Also review this recent analysis of progress toward HP2020 goals

 The first, and probably the only material you need to memorize from the entire course is:

 these functions are the basis of public health as it enters the second millennium.
 They are the most recent consensus among the major national public health groups, following the 1998 "Future of Public Health" book (see link to the on-line text below), produced by the Institute of Medicine of the National Academy of Sciences.
 This book should be part of your own permanent library.
-You can view the CDC PPT Slide Show of the 10 Essentials (you will need a fast link, preferably cable or the VCU Intranet)
+You can also view the CDC PPT Slide Show of the 10 Essentials.
+This Ppt is worth downloading and keeping in your files to refer to throughout this course.

 Until recently, the concept of prevention was most often tied to public health efforts, in particular to the prevention of infectious diseases.
-These preventive interventions had their root in the 1800s.
+These preventive interventions had their roots in the 1800s.

-The ten essentials are the culmination of over 2000 years of development of 'Hygiene" practice as identified in the web page on the history of public health. , Dr Ted Tweel, the health director of Hanover County Health Department, has provided a short history of major events in Virginia's public health.
-Also review the History of Public Health in Virginia, a PowerPoint presentation prepared by Jeff Lake, Deputy Commissioner of Health, VDH. (.pdf version)
+The ten essentials are the culmination of over 2000 years of development of 'Hygiene" practice as identified in the web page on the history of public health.
+Dr. Ted Tweel, past health director of Hanover County Health Department, has provided a short history of major events in Virginia's public health.
+Also review the History of Public Health in Virginia prepared by Jeff Lake, recently retired Deputy Commissioner of Health, VDH.
+An essential and REQUIRED reading about past history: Elizabeth Fee's Unfulfilled Promise (only 13 pages) will help answer the first discussion board question,.

-Take a look at death rates for the five leading cause of death in 1900 and see how they have changed.
-Also, look at the changes in life expectancy in the U.S. over the last 150 years.
-Look at the WHO Global Challenges for Public Health -2002.
-How good is health care in the US, compared to other countries?
-Can you find the answer on the web and put your conclusion in the first section of the discussion board.?
+Take a look at death rates for the five leading cause of death in 1900 and see how they have changed, See the two graphics immediately below..
+Also, look at the changes in life expectancy in the U.S. over the last 150 years

 For every lecture/discussion of the MPH program you should consider how the specific session incorporates the five basic skills of public health which are:

-Then you should consider whether they also incorporate the following extended skill set which the IOM 2003 study recommended as being incorporated into all public health education:
+Review the Principles of Public Health Ethics and consider whether they are also incorporated into the following extended skill set which the IOM 2003 study (scan chapter 4 on-line) recommended as being incorporated into all public health education:

 Also look at the Core Competencies Project of the Council of Linkages.
 These core competencies are the application of the ten essentials (above.)
 While you are visiting this site look at the CCP home page to learn about the Council on Linkages.
 Each session will include a continuing focus on public health policy in practice.
-Policy development will be discussed in the Winter Term in Dr. Lanier's course.
-The outline of Dr. Nelson's discussion of goals and policies in the public health arena are found in the Goals web page, (pdf of Dr. Nelson's presentation) Part 2 of tonight's session
+Policy development will be discussed in the Spring Health Policy course.
+The outline of Dr. Nelson's discussion of goals and policies in the public health arena are found in the Goals PPT show.
+Look at WHO 2015 Goals (pages 13 - 15), then look at the Healthy People 2020 topics.
+Then look at the HP2020 progress report.
+What do you think about the different progress between the two?
+The content of this paragraph helps answer the third discussion board question.

 Also, in preparation for the remainder of the course review the content for training in public health AGAIN, recommended by the Teachers of Preventive Medicine.
 This outline was prepared as a supplement to the Ten Essential Functions, referred to above.
 This outline is pertinent to anyone planning to practice public health and should be used as a learning tool in every course you take.
-This will allow you to see how the various elements of each course fit into, and complement, the other courses to ensure that you will be have acquired the skills necessary to carry out the Ten Essentials. when you are awarded your MPH.
-Consider this organization chart as one way of displaying the major elements of health care provided in the U.S. If you want to print out this graphic use landscape mode.
-[This slide is a macro enabled PowerPoint slide show.
-Once you open the slide in Slide Show mode. move your mouse over the various boxes to get explanations of the content.]
+This will allow you to see how the various elements of each course fit into, and complement, other courses to ensure that you will develop the skills necessary to carry out the Ten Essentials. when you are awarded your MPH.
+Scan The National Prevention Council's "National Prevention Strategy"

 WHO A guide to statistical information at WHO

-The next two documents should be scanned for this session but read through during the rest of the course as the ciontents will place many fo the other issues into perspectvioe in the rapidly changing field of pubic health policy, particularly the segments on primary care access and caring for he uninsured
+The next two documents may be scanned for this session, but read through during the rest of the course as the contents will place many of the other issues into perspective in the rapidly changing field of pubic health policy, particularly the segments on primary care access and caring for he uninsured

 Key Resources on Health Coverage and the Uninsured